It is my honor to welcome colleagues

 Society, along with the 11th Asian Young Geotechnical Engineers

-Conference (AYGEC) and the proposed 1st South Asian Conference on
+Conference (AYGEC) and the 1st South Asian Conference on

 Geotechnics (SACG) of AGSSA, which will be held from 17 - 19